shipra-aeron/Fraud-Detection-System/docs/MODEL_TRAINING_AND_SELECTION.md

 The following models were considered for training:

-1. **Logistic Regression:**
+1. **Logistic Regression**:
-   - Pros: Simple, interpretable, and works well with imbalanced datasets.
+   - **Pros**: Simple, interpretable, and performs well with linear relationships in data.
+Works decently with imbalanced datasets when combined with techniques like class weighting.
-   - Cons: May not capture complex patterns in the data.
+   - **Cons**: Struggles with capturing complex patterns and non-linear relationships in the data.

-2. **Decision Tree:**
+2. **Decision Tree**:
-   - Pros: Easy to interpret, handles both numerical and categorical data.
+   - **Pros**: Intuitive and easy to interpret, can handle both numerical and categorical data without preprocessing.
-   - Cons: Prone to overfitting, especially with imbalanced datasets.
+   - **Cons**: Prone to overfitting, especially with small or imbalanced datasets, unless regularized (e.g., max depth, pruning).

-3. **Random Forest:**
+3. **Random Forest**:
-   - Pros: Reduces overfitting by averaging multiple decision trees, handles imbalanced data better.
+   - **Pros**: Reduces overfitting by aggregating multiple decision trees, robust to noise, and handles imbalanced data effectively when paired with sampling techniques like SMOTE.
-   - Cons: Less interpretable compared to single decision trees.
+   - **Cons**: Computationally heavier than single decision trees and less interpretable.

-4. **Gradient Boosting:**
+4. **Gradient Boosting**:
-   - Pros: High performance, handles imbalanced data well.
-   - Cons: Computationally intensive, less interpretable.

-5. **XGBoost:**
-   - Pros: High performance, efficient, and handles imbalanced data well.
-   - Cons: Less interpretable, requires careful tuning of hyperparameters.

-6. **LightGBM:**
+   - **Pros**: Achieves high accuracy by combining weak learners iteratively; handles class imbalance well and adapts to data distributions.
+   - **Cons**: Slower to train compared to Random Forests and sensitive to hyperparameters.

+5. **XGBoost (Extreme Gradient Boosting)**:
+   - **Pros**: Highly efficient, supports missing values, handles large datasets well, and includes built-in mechanisms for class imbalance (e.g., scale_pos_weight).
+   - **Cons**: Requires careful hyperparameter tuning; less interpretable without tools like SHAP or LIME.

+6. **LightGBM (Light Gradient Boosting Machine)**:
-   - Pros: High performance, efficient, and handles large datasets and imbalanced data well.
+   - **Pros**: Extremely fast and memory-efficient, handles large and imbalanced datasets effectively, and supports categorical features natively.
-   - Cons: Less interpretable, sensitive to overfitting if not tuned properly.
+   - **Cons**: Sensitive to overfitting on small datasets if hyperparameters are not tuned properly.

+7. **Support Vector Machine (SVM)**:
+   - **Pros**: Effective for small to medium datasets and finds optimal hyperplanes for classification.
+   - **Cons**: Computationally expensive for large datasets and sensitive to feature scaling.

+8. **K-Nearest Neighbors (KNN)**:
+   - **Pros**: Simple to understand and implement, makes no assumptions about data distribution.
+   - **Cons**: Computationally expensive for large datasets, performance depends heavily on feature scaling and the choice of `k`.

+9. **Neural Networks (Feedforward Neural Networks)**:
+   - **Pros**: Capable of modeling complex relationships in data; effective for high-dimensional feature spaces.
+   - **Cons**: Requires significant computational resources, hyperparameter tuning, and careful architecture design to avoid overfitting.

+10. **Long Short-Term Memory (LSTM)**:
+    - **Pros**: Specifically designed for sequential data; capable of capturing long-term dependencies in transaction history.
+    - **Cons**: Not suitable for this dataset due to the absence of a `Time` column or sequential patterns.

+11. **Graph Neural Networks (GNN)**:
+    - **Pros**: Effective for graph-structured data, capturing relationships between entities (e.g., users, merchants, and transactions).
+    - **Cons**: Relies on the availability of meaningful relational data, which is not inherently present in this dataset.

+12. **CatBoost**:
+    - **Pros**: Handles categorical features directly, robust to overfitting, and efficient for imbalanced datasets.
+    - **Cons**: Computationally slower than LightGBM for very large datasets.

 ## Model Training and Evaluation